 Combining the previous proposition with known results on Cantor spectrum of Lebesgue measure zero, we obtain the following result.

 \begin{Theorem}[Cantor spectrum] Let $(t,u,v,w)\in\mathcal{P}$ such that $u = v = w$ does not hold.
-Then, there exists a Cantor set $\Sigma$ of Lebesgue measure zero with $\Sigma = \sigma (M_x)$ for all $x\in X$. \end{Theorem} \begin{proof} As shown in \cite{BP} (see \cite{Lenz} for the case $f\equiv 1$ as well) a family of Schroedinger operators associated to a linearly recurrent subshift has Cantor spectrum of Lebesgue measure zero provided the underlying functions $f$ and $g$ are locally constant and not periodic and $f$ does not vanish.
-(The consideration of \cite{BP} even allow for a more general situation than linear repetitivity.
-They deal with the so-called Boshernitzan condition.)
+Then, there exists a Cantor set $\Sigma$ of Lebesgue measure zero with $\Sigma = \sigma (M_x)$ for all $x\in X$. \end{Theorem} \begin{proof} By Corollary 6.6 of \cite{BP} (see Corollary 2.3 in \cite{Lenz} for the case $f\equiv 1$ as well) a family of Schroedinger operators associated to a linearly repetitive subshift has Cantor spectrum of Lebesgue measure zero provided the underlying functions $f$ and $g$ are locally constant and not periodic and $f$ does not vanish.
+(Corollary 6.6 even allows for a weakening of linear repetitivity.)
 Now, the subshift $(\varOmega_\tau,T)$ is linearly repetitive by Theorem \ref{Theorem-tau-linear-repetitive} and clearly $f$ does not vanish if the parameters belong to the set $\mathcal{P}$.
 Moreover, as discussed already at the beginning of this section $f$ and $g$ are locally constant and they are not periodic if $u = v = w$ does not hold.
 So, from \cite{BP} we obtain that there exists a Cantor set $\Sigma$ with $\sigma (H_\omega) = \Sigma$ for all $\omega \in \varOmega_\tau$.
 From Proposition \ref{unitary-equivalence}, we then obtain the desired result. \end{proof}